All Products

 Configure the program

-• Log file of the program: is used for subsequent testing and diagnosis of potential issues.
+• Log file of the program: used for subsequent tests and diagnosis of potential issues.

-• Basic options: include consumer group settings and connection settings of Simple Log Service.
+• Basic settings: consumer group settings and connection settings of Simple Log Service.

-• Advanced options for consumer groups: are used for performance tuning.
-We recommend that you do not change the settings of these options.
+• Advanced settings of consumer groups: used for performance tuning.
+We recommend that you do not modify the settings.

-• Parameters and options for the SIEM system.
+• Parameters and settings for the SIEM system.
 In this topic, Splunk is used as an example.

-Read the code comments in the following example and modify the parameters based on your business requirements.
+Read the comments in the following code and modify the parameters based on your business requirements:

 #encoding: utf8